NAME

 .

-This expression is also used to construct names for included/imported
+Note that this expression is also used to construct names of header files

 For the C++/Hybrid mapping, the regex